gisat/puma/README.md

 The option topBottomPanel changes ordering to use the ordering in the panel instead of the last is on the top which is default.

+# URL Options

+## needLogin

+This options asks user to log in before moving further unless the user is already logged in.

+## lang

+This options changes the language of the texts in the application.